Wigner Research Centre for Physics

-The Wigner Research Centre for Physics is one of the most highly staffed research centers of the ELKH.
+The HUN-REN Wigner Research Centre for Physics is one of the most highly staffed research centres of the research network.
 Its mission is to conduct exploratory research in various fields of physics in Hungarian laboratories, at research sites located both in Hungary and abroad, and to coordinate Hungarian efforts in international projects.
 Another important aim is to provide theoretical explanations for experimental results, and to discover new phenomena.
-The Wigner RCP has outstanding results in all these fields.
+HUN-REN Wigner RCP has outstanding results in all these fields.

 Institutes